edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnWindows.md

 - [Cygwin](https://www.cygwin.com/)
 - [MinGW/MinGW-W64](https://www.mingw-w64.org/downloads/)

 Redis will not run on Windows, but is required in order to run EdgeX.
 Your Windows platform must be able to connect to a Redis instance on another platform via TCP/IP on port 6379 (by default).
-Redis,version 6.2 or later as of the Kamakura release.
+Redis,version 7.0 as of the Napa release.
 As an example, see [How to install and configure Redis on Ubuntu 20.04](https://linuxize.com/post/how-to-install-and-configure-redis-on-ubuntu-20-04/).

 Because EdgeX on your Windows platform will access Redis on another host, Redis should be configured to allow for traffic from other machines, you'll need to allow access from other addresses (see [Open Redis port for remote connections](https://stackoverflow.com/questions/19091087/open-redis-port-for-remote-connections)).
 Additionally, you will need to configure EdgeX to use a username/password to access Redis, or set Redis into unprotected mode (see [Turn off 'protected-mode' in Redis](https://serverfault.com/questions/861519/how-to-turn-off-protected-mode-in-redis))